Astros vs. Diamondbacks Player Props Betting Odds

 Bregman Stats

-- Bregman heads into this matchup looking to extend his two-game hit streak.
-During his last five outings he is batting .095 with three walks.
+- Bregman has picked up a hit in three straight games.
+During his last five outings he is hitting .182 with two walks.

 Bregman Recent Games